Digital television in Canada: History

 The digital television transition in Canada and the United States will result in spectrum on channels 52 to 69 being re-allocated for other purposes.
 The United States government already auctioned most of this spectrum and Canada is planning on doing the same.
 The United States government, using some proceeds of the spectrum auction, funded an education campaign in advance of the transition, provided subsidies to many broadcasters in support of transitioning to digital, and provided subsidies to consumers for digital to analogue converter boxes.
 In contrast, the Canadian government did not provide any similar funding in support of the digital television transition.
 The Canadian government's most visible efforts to support the public in the transition to digital over-the-air television has been in the form of a website, along with some newspaper, radio, and television advertisements in the month leading up to the transition deadline.

 Engineering firm Spectrum Expert Inc. estimated a total cost to Canadian broadcasters of $378-425 million to convert all 738 Canadian full-power television transmitters to DTV on their newly assigned channels; if the 1238 low-power transmitters were converted, costs would increase further.
 Some of the highest costs were for existing full-power VHF rebroadcast transmitters that would have to be replaced by new UHF facilities in locations far from broadcast studios.
-As a worst case, CTV-owned CJOH-TV-6 and CJOH-TV-8 were estimated at a conversion cost of over four million dollars each.
-While CTV had threatened to shut down a long list of these full-power rebroadcasters on August 31, 2009, As of 2011 the transmitters are still on the air.
+As a worst-case scenario, CTV-owned CJOH-TV-6 and CJOH-TV-8 were estimated to have a conversion cost of over four million dollars each.
+While CTV threatened to shut down a long list of these full-power rebroadcasters on August 31, 2009, As of 2011 the transmitters are still on the air.